Dynamic, innovative and ready for just about anything in the way of a musical challenge – that’s the Exeter Festival Chorus under Nigel Perrin!

 When could I attend a rehearsal?

-EFC is an auditioning choir, but you can join us – without the pressure of an audition – at an Open Rehearsal to get an idea of how we work.
+EFC is an auditioning choir, but we invite interested singers to attend Open Rehearsals (or ordinary ones) to get an idea of how we work.

 Do you hold auditions?